danintexas/AutomationFramework/README.md

 - Firefox
 - Edge

-## Planned future features:
+## Planned ToDo List:
-- Better Extent Reporting
+- Fix LogCleaner if a file is locked
+- Smoke Test for RumbleOn -> Classifieds
-- Debug Logging
+- Shouldly implementation
 - Check POP3 email account for required email
 - Direct checks on entered data in the database that is entered during testing.
 - Built in API endpoint testing.